-- Reported ticket age (obfuscated ticket age) shall be less than ticket lifetime. - Actual ticket age shall be less than the ticket lifetime (stateless session tickets contain the servers timestamp when the ticket was issued). - ClientHello created with the ticket shall be sent relatively recently (freshness checks). - If all above checks passed both current and old Bloom filters are checked to detect if binder was already seen.
+- Reported ticket age (obfuscated ticket age) shall be less than ticket lifetime. - Actual ticket age shall be less than the ticket lifetime (stateless session tickets contain the servers timestamp when the ticket was issued). - Ticket shall be used within specified time window (freshness checks). - If all above checks passed both current and old Bloom filters are checked to detect if binder was already seen.
 Being a probabilistic data structure, false positives can occur and they trigger a full handshake. - If the binder is not seen, the binder is validated.
 If the binder is valid, the server proceeds with the 0-RTT handshake.